brummetj/bitly-intern-challenge/README.md

 #### Twitter Creds

-`r.GetTwitterCredFile("./CREDENTIALS.txt")` will simply look for the `CREDENTIALS.txt` file in your dir, and authenticate you to twitter to make calls to their API.
+`r.GetTwitterCredFile("./CREDENTIALS.txt")` will simply look for the `CREDENTIALS.txt` file in your dir, and authenticate you to Twitter to make calls to their API.
 This function is needed before making and handler endpoints to Twitter.

-Alternativly if you can use `r.GetTwitterCredEnv()` if you declare OS variables.
+alternatively if you can use `r.GetTwitterCredEnv()` if you declare OS variables.

-`r.VerifyTwitterCred()` Will verify if you have successfully connected to twitter or not.
+`r.VerifyTwitterCred()` Will verify if you have successfully connected to Twitter or not.

 If you don't have a `CREDENTIALS` file in the dir and call `GetTwitterCredFile` you will get a compile error.

 ## Handlers

-Each handler will take a endpoint, and allow you to make calls to the endpoint depending on the HTTP request.
+Each handler will take an endpoint, and allow you to make calls to the endpoint depending on the HTTP request.
 Most of the handlers declared in the library are just GET requests.
 The twitter / bitly handler is a POST request.
 They all will respond in JSON.

-All Tests are used with Postman, feel free to `CURL` or use the web browser for GET requests.
+All Tests are used with Postman, feel free to `CURL` or use the web browser for getting requests.

 * `GET Request`
 * `r.HandleLinkHistory("/link_history")`